Ponzi schemer freed from prison by Trump faces new fraud charges

 Six months later, the complaint says, Weinstein revealed his true identity to the Tryon owners in a secretly recorded meeting.
 At a second meeting, the complaint says, he acknowledged that he had misappropriated Tryon investor money and had made false statements about the Optimus deals.

 The prison sentence that Trump commuted was in connection to two schemes to which Weinstein had pleaded guilty.
-In the first, he admitted to defrauding investors out of $200 million by luring them into fake real-estate investments and land deals.
+In the first, he admitted to defrauding investors out of $200 million by luring them into fake real estate investments and land deals.

 The second scheme, which he hatched while awaiting trial on the first, involved what he claimed was access to Facebook shares around the time of the company’s initial public offering.